 De Beers’ second cycle (29 Feb-1 March) sales of $555 million (£397 million) reflects the company’s optimistic statements about the market.
 The total, which includes sight sales and individual sales to clients, is 17% below January’s total – traditionally the year’s largest – and slightly above its February 2017 sales totals.
 The company held its prices.

 De Beers reported that the two largest consumer markets, the U.S. and China, both appeared strong.

 Alrosa, the world’s largest producer by volume, nearly equalled De Beers’ rough sales in February with an allocation of $533 million (£382 million), equalling its January sale.

 Demand at the recent Hong Kong International Diamond, Gem & Pearl Show was slightly below expectations, because traffic was down from last year, even after a successful New Year’s selling season.

-Despite the obvious pick-up in consumer demand, banks will certainly continue their tight rein on industry financing in the wake of the nearly $2 billion alleged fraud by Indian retailer Nirav Modi and a related diamond manufacturing and retailing company, Gitanjali.
+Despite the obvious pick-up in consumer demand, banks will certainly continue their tight rein on industry financing in the wake of the nearly $2 billion (£1.4 billion) alleged fraud by Indian retailer Nirav Modi and the related diamond manufacturing and retailing company, Gitanjali.
 Some of Modi and Gitanjali’s issues stem from alleged defrauding of banks and Indian consumers, as well an ongoing investigation that has made international headlines.
 In addition, the companies are accused of involvement in “roundtripping” practices – exporting and importing the same parcels of diamonds to inflate a company’s balance sheet to obtain additional bank credit and better credit terms.